ysig/GraKeL/doc/kernels/weisfeiler_lehman.rst

 account discrete node labels can take advantage of the Weisfeiler-Lehman framework and compare graphs based on the whole Weisfeiler-Lehman sequence.

-The general implementation of this framework can be founded here:
+The general implementation of this framework can be found here:

 .. currentmodule:: grakel